Skip to Content

 Maine Free School Lunch Program

-Maine’s National School Lunch Program (NSLP) is a federally-subsidized meal program that provides free or discounted school meals to eligible children from families with incomes that fall below certain “poverty guidelines”.
+Maine’s National School Lunch Program (NSLP) is a federally-subsidized meal program that provides free or discounted school meals to eligible children from low-income families.

 Before the pandemic, Maine students were eligible for free or reduced breakfasts and lunches if their household income is 130% (free) or 185% (reduced) of the federal poverty guidelines.